23 Inspiring Love Your Enemies Bible Verses

 “But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you.”
 (Matthew 5:44)

-We would understand if they consider these people as their enemies, but still, Matthew reminds them of what Jesus said about our enemy.
-To love our enemies and pray for them.
+We would understand if they considered these people their enemies, but Matthew still reminds them of what Jesus said about our enemies.

 Love Your Enemies Bible Verse in Luke 6:27